 Dust is a minor component of the ISM, yet it has a major role in the formation of stars.
 In turn, hard UV radiation from massive stars can modify the dust grains' size distribution or coating.
 Extinction properties in the far-UV give information about the distribution of small dust grains in particular.
-It is important to understand the role of dust in the star-formation and ISM
+It is important to understand the role of dust in the star-formation and ISM enrichment history of galaxies, and the relation of extinction to local and global galaxy properties such as metallicity and starburst intensity.
+It is also necessary to characterize dust extinction in various conditions, in order to interpret integrated properties of distant galaxies such as those measured by the GALEX surveys, to properly unredden observed fluxes and correctly measure their energy budget and physical properties.

-$^{1}\mathrm{m}{UV}(\mathrm{AB}){=}\text{-}2.5{\times}\mathrm{log}(\mathrm{CTR}{UV}){+}\mathrm{ZP},$ and zero-points $\mathrm{ZP}{FUV}{=}18.82$ and $\mathrm{ZP}{NUV}{=}20.08;$ the countrate CTR is the dead-time-corrected, flat-fielded count rate in counts $\mathrm{s}^{-1}$ enrichment history of galaxies, and the relation of extinction to local and global galaxy properties such as metallicity and starburst intensity.
-It is also neccessary to characterize dust extinction in various conditions, in order to interpret integrated properties of distant galaxies such as those measured by the GALEX surveys, to properly unredden observed fluxes and correctly measure their energy budget and physical properties.
+$^{{}^{1}}m{UV}(AB) = -2.5 \times \log(CTR{UV}) + ZP$, and zero-points $ZP{FUV} = 18.82$ and $ZP{NUV} = 20.08$; the countrate CTR is the dead-time-corrected, flat-fielded count rate in counts s-1.